auth0-cookbook/spa_react_javascript_store/README.md

   - If you are using a local repository to run the Auth0 Eats Rewards API server, the value is `http://localhost:6060`.
   - If you are using a cloud IDE, such a Glitch, or any live server, use the server URL that the platform provides.

 **To complete this setup, restart the React development server**.
 Locally, you can do that by stopping the server and running it again.
-In CodeSandbox, the server should restart automatically once you update `.env` &mdash; If not, refresh your project page.
+In CodeSandbox, the server should restart automatically once you update `.env`.
+If not, refresh your project page.

 ## 3. Connect a Client Application with Auth0